CellularLint/cellularlint-codes/README.md

     The PDF files can be compared to Figure 3 of the paper, and PNG files can be compared to Figure 4 of the paper.

+2. The following experiment is to generate the models' performance metrics.

-2. Follow these instructions to train and use the language models-
+   Follow these instructions to train and use the language models-
     * Run the notebooks sequentially in the following order-
         - *train_bert.ipynb*,
         - *train_roberta.ipynb*,